GeorgeLuther/motiforge-app/README.md

 In the phrase creator you can select a phrase to work on from a list of your phrases.
 This page works much the same way as the motif page, but instead of notes you are manipulation motifs.
 We can produce familiarity and order by putting motifs into patterns.
 A phrase is a larger melodic idea made from multiple motifs.
 The phrase creator will assist you in building phrases from repeated motifs and variations thereof.
 You can make things more interesting by with harmony.
 Modal harmony is made possible here by shifting the pitch of motifs so they fit with certain notes.
 This progression of pitch contexts creates a sense of tension and release.

 ### Generate Phrases:
-#### These functions will be used to generate arrays of phrases.
+ These functions will be used to generate arrays of phrases.

-- []
-### makePhrase:
+#### makePhrase:
-Creates a pattern of motifs and applies a harmonic progression.
+[] Creates a pattern of motifs and applies a harmonic progression.
 1. Determines the motifs and variations that will be used.
 2. Create a chord progression proportionate to the motific complexity of the phrase.
 (Currently 1 chord per motif.
 In future versions more consideration should be given to what is implied by the motif.)
 3. Shift motifs via chord progression and concatenate into phrase.
 4. Add phrase to phrases array.

-- []
-### imitatePhrase:
+#### imitatePhrase:
-Creates a pattern of motifs that follows the same structure of repetition and variation as another phrase but uses a different set of motifs
+[] Creates a pattern of motifs that follows the same structure of repetition and variation as another phrase but uses a different set of motifs

-## Manipulate Phrases:
+#### Manipulate Phrases:
-### These functions allows for variations of phrases.
+ These functions allows for variations of phrases.
 These ideas are being brainstormed.
 They will likely be similar if not combined with the motif manipulations.

-### Reverse: flips a phrase from end to start
+#### Reverse: flips a phrase from end to start
 1,2,3,4,5 becomes 5,4,3,2,1

-### Mirror: the original phrase followed by its reverse, including or excluding its apex
+#### Mirror: the original phrase followed by its reverse, including or excluding its apex
 1,2,3,4,4,3,2,1 or 1,2,3,4,3,2,1

-### Shuffle: randomly redistributes motifs in the phrase
+#### Shuffle: randomly redistributes motifs in the phrase
 1,2,3,4,5 becomes 1,4,2,3,5

-### Rondo: a phrase keeps repeating periodically and may bookend the phrase
+#### Rondo: a phrase keeps repeating periodically and may bookend the phrase
 I.e 1,2,3,4,5,6,7,8 becomes 1,2,3,1,4,5,1,6,7,1,8
 2,3,4,5,6 becomes 1,2,1,3,1,4,1,5,1,6,1

-### Braid: distributes a part of the existing phrase into itself
+#### Braid: distributes a part of the existing phrase into itself
 create motif sequence from the existing phrase random order start from beginning, linear start from end, linear grab a chunk

-###distribute this sequence of motifs into the existing phrase
+#### Shuffle: distribute this sequence of motifs into the existing phrase
 distribute evenly
 distribute randomly (not recommended) start from beginning, linear